robertfeliciano/lala-online/README.md

 ```
 Just replace the older, shorter dependency list with this one.

 Now, we are going to build our socketio Rust server for the Lala notebooks.
-Simply run `cargo build`.
+Simply run `cargo build --release`.

 If you are interested in why we couldn't just build the socketio server first and then compile the interpreter to wasm,
 I will briefly explain.
 If we first compile the server, then remove dependencies from the `Cargo.toml` file, then compile